Nigeria

 Throughout Nigeria there are high levels of violent street crime including muggings and armed robbery.

-There are frequent reports of carjackings, some involving armed gunmen, on Nigeria’s urban and rural road networks.
+There are frequent reports of carjackings, some involving armed gunmen, on Nigeria’s urban roads with rural road networks especially dangerous.

-Criminals have targeted visiting British nationals as their perceived wealth makes them attractive victims.
+Criminals have targeted visiting British nationals as your perceived wealth makes you attractive victims.
 Follow guidance offered by hosts or employers and limit road travel at night as far as possible.
 Avoid carrying large amounts of cash and never wear valuable watches, jewellery or items of sentimental value.
 If you suspect danger, move to a safer area.

 If you’re caught up in an armed robbery, immediately comply with the attackers’ demands.